Stasshe/Pyxis-CodeCanvas/README_en.md

 - **Pyxis is a high-mobility browser IDE designed for iPad that launches in just 1 second.**
 - **Since Pyxis is a static site, there is no need to start a server, and as a result, no charges are incurred.**
+- **🌍 Available in 18 languages, comfortable for users worldwide!**

 ### 🎯 Built For